Forms & Tools

 - Checklist for Injury Leave: used as a tracking tool for the workers' compensation coordinator to ensure the appropriate letters have been sent and the appropriate steps have been taken on each claim.

-The following forms should be used for employees who are still covered by pre-July 1, 2016 injury leave provisions.
+The following forms should be used for employees who are still covered by the 12 months injury leave provisions.

 - Rights & Duties Form: notifies employees of their rights and duties relating to workers' compensation and the use of a list of designated health care providers.
 It is provided to all new employees during orientation and at the time of injury.

 - Workers' Compensation Information Form: notifies employees of the commonwealth's workers' compensation claims administrator and their workers' compensation coordinator.
 Provided to new employees and posted on bulletin boards.

 - Workers' Compensation Claim Form JPA-797: used by supervisors to report work-related injuries in agencies that cannot file claims via Employee Self-Service.

 - Incident Investigation Form: sample form to conduct initial or follow-up incident investigations including completion instructions and suggested best practices.
 This can assist agencies in documenting incidents to determine contributing factors and ways to prevent similar incidents from recurring in the future.
 The form is completed by the supervisor when a work-related injury occurs or when an incident could have caused an injury.

 - Incident Statement Form: used to obtain information from a witness to a work-related injury or incident.